revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsection Modeling the Evolution of Binary Morphological Characters | Exercise-ModelMorph %}

 The next part of the graphical model we will define specifies the model of morphological character evolution.
-These components include the substitution model, the model of rate variation among characters, and the model of rate variation among branches ({% ref fig_full_model_gm %}).
+This component includes the substitution model, the model of rate variation among characters, and the model of rate variation among branches ({% ref fig_full_model_gm %}).

-As stated in the {% ref Intro-Subst-Mod %} section, we will use Mk to model our data.
+As stated in the {% ref Intro-Subst-Mod %} section, we will use the Mk model to model our data.
 Because the Mk model is a generalization of the Jukes-Cantor model, we will initialize our Q matrix from a Jukes-Cantor matrix.